 If you’re mostly looking to have fun while vandalizing your car windows, you could try using pieces of your spark plug.
 But first, you’ll have to break the ceramic part of the spark plug with a hammer.
 After you do, locate the sharpest and most tossable shards of the incredibly durable ceramic.

 If you manage to throw those shards at the windows with enough force, the glass should crack almost soundlessly.
 Yet if it doesn’t break on the first try, the shard will simply ping off the glass, as shown in the video.
 That is a major improvement from the sound that would come from repeatedly hitting the glass with a hammer.

 However, there’s one crucial thing you should know about this method.
 Since ceramic shards have been used in smash-and-grab car thefts since the mid-nineties, some states, including California, have classified them as burglary tools.
 If the authorities catch you with so-called “ninja rocks” and determine that you were using them to steal a car, you can get a fine and/or jail time.

 If you implement all the tips I suggested earlier, you probably won’t have to deal with a huge mess.
 As I have explained, taping the glass should prevent most of it from falling to the ground.
 What’s more, if some does get on the ground, a tarp or blanket should catch most of the fallout.

 However, if you didn’t think you’d need to prep the windows before going ham on them, you could pick up most of the shards with a broom and a dustpan.
 Whatever you do, don’t use your regular vacuum cleaner for cleanup.
 If you must, use a shop vac instead.

-How Is Breaking a House Window Different From Breaking a Window on a Vehicle?
+How Is Breaking a House Window Different From Breaking a Car Window?

 Finally, I’d like to highlight some differences you might experience when breaking a house window and vandalizing your old car.